The Radcliffe Camera in Oxford, representing how William Clarence can support students applying to Oxbridge.

 Thankfully, we’ve moved on since the days of Brideshead Revisited, and both universities have excellent outreach programmes to state schools.
 They offer generous financial support and several bursaries and scholarships to students from a range of educational backgrounds and experiences.

-For example, Oxford’s Crankstart Scholarships offers bursary support (plus careers mentors and access to funded internships) for students whose household income is £27,500 a year or less.
+For example, Oxford’s Crankstart Scholarships offers bursary support (plus career mentoring and access to funded internships) for students whose household income is £27,500 a year or less.

-While the proportion of BAME (Black, Asian and Minority Ethnic) students is still comparatively low, numbers are increasing.
+While the proportion of BAME (Black, Asian and Minority Ethnic) students is still comparatively low, numbers are increasing, and there several programmes and scholarships offered to students.
 The grime star Stormzy pays for two students a year to go to Cambridge!

 2. You need the best A-Level grades to get in

-It is true that Oxbridge does want the brightest students, so standards are high, and grades are important.
+Oxbridge does indeed want the brightest students, so standards are high, and grades are important.
 The requirements are a minimum of AAA for both universities, and most successful students will have achieved these.

-However, they’re also looking for the intellectually curious, who have a passion for their subject and a willingness to learn.
+However, they’re also looking for the intellectually curious students who have a passion for their subject and demonstrate a strong willingness to learn.

 3. You need to choose a college

 Both universities operate on a collegiate system.
-Some are single-sex; others are mixed; some only accept mature students; others are for all ages; some are based in the centre of the city; others are further out; some accept students of specific subjects; some are in traditional, aesthetically pleasing buildings and some are not.
+Some are single-sex; others are mixed; some only accept mature students; others are for all ages; some are based in the city centre; others are further out; some accept students of specific subjects; some are in traditional, aesthetically pleasing buildings, and some are not.

 If, after researching websites and prospectuses, you have no idea which college is best for you, don’t worry.
 You can opt for an ‘open application’ and be allocated a college randomly.